-On this day in 1955 Ford produced its 2 millionth flathead V8 engine, 23 years after its introduction in the 1932 Model 18.
+On this day in 1955 Ford produced its 2 millionth Flathead V8 engine, 23 years after its introduction in the 1932 Model 18.
 The valve-in-block design was the first independently manufactured V8 from Ford.
-The first rendition of the flathead engine had a displacement of 221 cubic inches and made 65 horsepower.
-These Ford V8 engines can be identified by the water pumps located at the front of the heads.
+The first Ford Flatheads had a displacement of 221 cubic inches and made 65 horsepower.
+Those V8s can be identified by the water pumps located at the front of the heads.

-Production of the 221 lasted from 1932 to 1936 before being replaced by a block with water pumps on the side.
-In 1939 the 221 was replaced by the 239, which pumped out 95 horsepower.
-The original flathead Ford V8 design was discontinued in 1953, the two millionth V8 was a second generation engine.
+Production of that 221 lasted from 1932 to 1939 before being replaced by the 239, which pumped out 95 horsepower.
+The original Flathead Ford V8 design was discontinued in 1953, with the two millionth V8 being a second generation engine.